CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 .. math:: f_T(t) = h(t)\exp\left( -\int_0^t h(z) \mathrm{d}z \right) = h(t) S(t)

 Of course, we do not observe the true survival curve of a population.
 We must use the observed data to estimate it.
-There are many ways to estimate the survival function and the hazard rate, which brings us to :doc:`estimation using lifelines</Intro to lifelines>`.
+There are many ways to estimate the survival function and the hazard rate, which brings us to :doc:`estimation using lifelines</Survival analysis with lifelines>`.